 • Scorebooks or tablets are to be scrupulously maintained with full names written and cross-checked by both teams.
 Scorers should receive training in this to ensure accuracy.

-• Venues may not be changed without the consent of the Hamilton Cricket Association.
+• Venues may not be changed without the consent of the Competition administration.

-• Complaints must be sent in writing within 72 hours of the conclusion of the game to the Hamilton Cricket Association.
+• Complaints must be sent in writing to the Competition Administration within 72 hours of the conclusion of the game.

-• Any defaults must be reported to the Hamilton Cricket Association and the opposing team as soon as possible.
+• Any defaults must be notified to the Competition Administration and opposing team as soon as possible.

 • No alcohol is to be consumed on school or public grounds.